datastaxdevs/workshop-cassandra-fundamentals/README.md

 ) WITH CLUSTERING ORDER BY (timestamp DESC);
 ```

-> ℹ️ _Dropping a table can lead to a timeout in the user interface, do not worry it is not harmful the table is effectively deleted under the hood._
+> ℹ️ _Dropping a table can lead to a timeout in the user interface, do not worry, it is not harmful: the table is effectively deleted under the hood._

 **_DESCRIBE_** your keyspace tables: you should see all three listed.